matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 ```
 When running the BigTable cluster across multiple region - you will ensure higher availability as you can handle region
 level failure.
-But it will also increase replication latency as data needs to be replicated across cluster in different region
+But it will also increase replication latency as data needs to be replicated across cluster in different
+region.
 ```

 **Question 38: You are working with a startup developing analytics software for IoT data.
 You have to be able to ingest